nghuixin/nghuixin/README.md

 🧠 My PhD research combined computational techniques and domain knowledge in clinical neuroscience and psychology to understand factors that contribute to brain aging in bipolar disorder.
 💻 I have work experience in product management, UX research, and business development in health tech startups in 🇲🇾🇵🇭 taking an amorphous idea from 0 to 1 is an intrinsically rewarding process to me.
 🌐 I love building community; building out Nucleate’s Global Life Sciences program to faciliate connections between Nucleate chapters across the world and co-founding TechBio Transformers reinforced my belief that accelerating innovation means empowering the people behind it.
 📚 I received my PhD from the Cognitive Science department of the University of California San Diego in 2025.
+🙌 I enjoy learning about “ancestral movement” approaches to physical activity, and practicing slow-travel —immersing myself in a single location for an extended time to fully experience the culture.
+✨ My name in Mandarin is 慧欣 (Hui Xin) — indeed there is a space between my first name.

+A few questions that serve as my north star:
+How can we leverage computational techniques and power to advance biomarker discovery and personalized medicine?
+How can we incentivize best practices for reproducibility and replicability (e.g., data sharing, detailed methods section, and publishing negative data)?
+How can we translate science into real-world impact (i.e. what does it take to bring scientific innovation to market responsibly and effectively)?
+I value community, mentorship, curiosity, and purpose-aligned leadership over linear career paths or titles.
+I am excited by who I get to learn from and build with.

 ### 🔬 What I work on